OpenChirp/server_docker/README.md

 > `./commit-and-push-images.sh v1`

-This requires credentials of the openchirp user on docker hub which are in this [wiki](https://github.com/OpenChirp/deployment/wiki#pushing-images-to-docker-hub)
+This requires credentials of the openchirp user on docker hub.
+Login via command line using the command `docker login` with credentials documented in this [wiki](https://github.com/OpenChirp/deployment/wiki#pushing-images-to-docker-hub)

 ## Future...